releng-tool/releng-tool-docs/content/guides/packages/hash-file.md

 - A hash entry should exist for license files (additional sanity check if a package's license has change).

 To create a hash file for a package, add a `<my-package>.hash` file inside the package's directory.
 For example, for a `libfoo` package, the following would be expected:

 ```
 └── my-releng-tool-project/
     ├── package/
     │   └── libfoo/
-    │       └── libfoo
+    │       ├── libfoo.hash           <----
-    │       └── libfoo.hash           <----
+    │       └── libfoo.rt
     ...
 ```